 The Peabody Institute has partnered with the Johns Hopkins Medical Institute to host an off-campus housing portal.
 Through this portal you can view local properties and search for roommates who are part of the Hopkins community.
 In order to access this portal, click the link below and login with your JHED ID.
 You will be prompted to create an account to access the portal and can then begin to view properties or look for potential roommates.

 In an effort to improve the roommate locating assistance program, we have partnered with the Johns Hopkins Medical Institute to host an Off-Campus Housing Service which includes a roommate search feature.

-In order to access this site, click here.
-You will be able to log-in using your JHED ID and create a roommate profile.
-Once you have an active roommate profile you will be able to view other members of the Hopkins community who are looking for roommates both in Mt.
+To access this site, click here.
+You will log-in using your JHED ID and create a roommate profile.
+Once you have an active roommate profile you can view other members of the Hopkins community who are looking for roommates both in Mt.
 Vernon and throughout Baltimore.

 Please note: Peabody Student Affairs does not perform any matching of individuals.
 All information that you are willing to provide is accessible to ALL participants in a non-discriminative manner.
 We do not oversee the use of this information by the participants.
 Please make sure that you do not provide any information that you would not normally provide in a paper ad.
 Participants are limited to students, faculty, and staff of the Peabody Institute, Johns Hopkins Medical Institute, and the Carey Business School.

 Maryland Office of the Attorney General – Consumer Protection Division

 An online publication written specifically for university students across the state regarding landlord/tenant issues.
 It outlines frequent student problems when living off-campus, and the rights students have as tenants and the laws they must follow.